A brief overview of mission operations at ESA.

 We are the men and women working as staff, contractors and support personnel within ESA's Operations directorate to control spacecraft and develop and manage the related ground infrastructure.

 We operate satellites from ESOC, ESA's European Space Operations Centre, in Darmstadt, Germany.
-The Columbus science lab on the ISS is operated in cooperation with the French space agency CNES and the German Aerospace Center from a control centre located at Oberpfaffenhofen.
-We also operate the Proba-series of missions from ESA's Redu Centre in Belgium.
+We also operate the Proba-series of missions from ESEC, ESA's European space Security and Education Centre, at Redu in Belgium.

 We represent dozens of nationalities from across Europe and around the world, and comprise specialists from a wide variety of scientific, engineering and managerial disciplines.